hyojin-park-neuro/neureca/_posts/2018-05-11-meg-inauguration.md

     - image: /images/carousel/meg_inauguration_1.jpg
       caption: "Celebrating our new MEG in front of<br>the MEG Hut in 2018 (now at the CHBH)"
     - image: /images/carousel/meg_inauguration_2.jpg
-      caption: "Celebrating our new MEG with<br>Invited Speakers at Dinner"
+      caption: "Celebrating our new MEG<br>with Invited Speakers at Dinner"
     - image: /images/carousel/meg_inauguration_3.jpg
       caption: "One of our speakers Prof. Joachim Gross<br>& Prof. Ole Jensen"
     - image: /images/carousel/meg_inauguration_4.jpg